swiftlang/swift/docs/WindowsBuild.md

   manually to build Swift on Windows.
 - Windows support for Swift is a work in progress and may not work on your system, but it has been tested.
-- Using the latest Visual Studio version is recommended.
+- Using the latest Visual Studio version is recommended (tested with Visual Studio 2017 - Version 15.5.5).
 Swift may fail to build with older C++ compilers.

 ### 1. Install dependencies
-- Make sure to add Python, CMake and Ninja to your `Path` environment variable
 1. Latest version (2.7.12 tested) of [Python 2](https://www.python.org/downloads/)
-2. Latest version (3.7.0-rc3 tested) of [CMake](https://cmake.org/download/)
+1. Latest version (3.7.0-rc3 tested) of [CMake](https://cmake.org/download/)
-3. Latest version (1.7.1 tested) of
+1. Latest version (1.7.1 tested) of
    [Ninja](https://github.com/ninja-build/ninja/releases/latest)
-4. Latest version (2015 Update 3 tested) of [Visual
+1. Latest version (2015 Update 3 tested) of [Visual
    Studio](https://www.visualstudio.com/downloads/)

-- Make sure to include `Programming Languages|Visual C++` and `Windows and Web Development|Universal Windows App Development|Windows SDK` in your installation.
+- Make sure to include "Programming Languages|Visual C++" and "Windows and Web Development|Universal Windows App Development|Windows SDK" in your installation.
+- Make sure to add Python, CMake and Ninja to your `Path` environment variable

 ### 2. Clone the repositories
 1. Create a folder to contain all the Swift repositories
-2. `apple/swift-cmark` into a folder named `cmark`
+1. Clone `apple/swift-cmark` into a folder named `cmark`
-3. `apple/swift-clang` into a folder named `clang`
+1. Clone `apple/swift-clang` into a folder named `clang`
-5. `apple/swift-llvm` into a folder named `llvm`
+1. Clone `apple/swift-llvm` into a folder named `llvm`
-5. `apple/swift` into a folder named `swift`
+1. Clone `apple/swift` into a folder named `swift`
 - Currently, other repositories in the Swift project have not been tested and may not be supported.